thinlizzy/die-tk/README.md

 If die-tk-image is included, then applications will need to link with libimage and FreeImage lib.

-If die-tk-controls is included, then applications will need to link with comctl32 and comdlg32 (win32).
+If die-tk-controls is included, then applications will need to link with comdlg32 (win32).
 Linux is TBD

 # TEST
 The directory examples has some example applications to experiment with die-tk.